-National Geographic Channel’s hit franchise Life Below Zero is returning this fall with new seasons of both the original show and Life Below Zero: Next Generation, and the schedule has been set for their returns, with both sharing the same premiere date.
+National Geographic Channel’s hit franchise reality show Life Below Zero is returning this fall with new seasons of both the original show and Life Below Zero: Next Generation, and the schedule has been set for their returns, with both sharing the same premiere date.

 Life Below Zero: Next Generation is changing its cast for its fourth season by adding two new cast members.
 Last season, it dropped Michael Manzo and added a new family.